Investigation finds Maryland culpable in death of player

 McNair was hospitalized on May 29 after a team workout and died June 13.
 The family attorney said the cause of death was heatstroke.

-Dr. Rod Walters, a former college athletic trainer and sports medicine consultant who led the investigation launched by the school following McNair’s death, said Friday “there was a failure to identify symptoms and aggressively treat it.”
+Dr. Rod Walters, a former college athletic trainer and sports medicine consultant who led the investigation launched by the school following McNair’s death, said Friday that it was 1 hour, 39 minutes between the time McNair collapsed and the departure of the ambulance from the campus.

+“There was the failure to identify escalating symptoms associated with heat illness, including assessing vital signs, identifying the condition and aggressively treating the patient’s elevated core temperature,” Walters said.
+“No apparatus was used for prompt cooling of the patient.
+Inadequate cooling devices were used, such as cold towels, ice packs, etc.”

 Maryland athletic director Damon Evans acknowledged last month that “mistakes were made” by the training staff in the treatment of McNair, a 19-year-old sophomore offensive lineman.
 University President Wallace Loh visited McNair’s parents to offer a personal apology for how the situation was handled.

-The report released Friday stated that there appeared to be a failure to recognize the severity of the incident and that when the severity was identified, inadequate cooling devices were used in place of cold water immersion or cold whirlpools.

-Terrapins head coach DJ Durkin is on administrative leave while an unrelated external investigation into the culture of the football program is being conducted.
+Terrapins head coach DJ Durkin, who was not at the press conference, is on administrative leave while an unrelated external investigation into the culture of the football program is being conducted.

 According to the report, Durkin was on the scene when McNair collapsed.
 His role in the events that followed was not made clear.

-Much of Walters’ report focused on recommendations that would enable a tragedy like this from happening again.
+Much of Walters’ report focused on recommendations that would prevent a tragedy like this from happening again.

 The list of changes already implemented, according to the school, include an increase in doctors and training at practices and games; additional on-site cooling stations to football training camp and practices consisting of portable spray misters, recovery drinks and cooling towels; and increasing the number and length of recovery breaks.